m-smith15/webdev_flashcards/README.md

 # WebDev Flashcards
 Welcome to WebDev Flashcards!
 The origins of this project are to help aspiring or current developers brush up on concepts, theories, or jargon commonly used in web development.<br/>
 This project is in its infancy and will be continuously evolving and growing.
-If you’re a developer (of <b>ANY</b> skill level) who’d like to get involved then check out the ‘Getting Involved’ section.
+If you’re a developer (of <b>ANY</b> skill level) who’d like to get involved then check out the ‘Getting Involved’ section. <br/><br/>
+You can view and practice your knowledge via: https://webdev-flashcards.vercel.app/.
+Feel free to explore and let us know what you think!!

 ## Table of Contents
 * [Where did we get this idea from](#where-did-we-get-this-idea-from)